SoftingIndustrial/datafeed-edge-connector/edgeconnector-fanuc/README.md

 After the Docker image has been pulled, a Docker container can be started.
-The webserver and OPC UA Server of the module have to be exposed on the host machine if **dataFEED edgeConnector Fanuc CNC** shall be accessed from outside the dockerized environment.
+The webserver and OPC UA Server of the module have to be exposed on the host machine if **dataFEED edgeConnector FANUC CNC** shall be accessed from outside the dockerized environment.

-To start **dataFEED edgeConnector Fanuc CNC** with the default ports mapped 1:1 to the host machine:
+To start **dataFEED edgeConnector FANUC CNC** with the default ports mapped 1:1 to the host machine:

 ```bash